A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Interpreting the Nelson-Yasue wave function

-Incidentally, this latter case most clearly illustrates how, from the stochastic mechanics viewpoint, the wavefunction plays the role of an epistemic variable while also reflecting some of the ontic properties of the physical system: The modulus-square of the factorizable two-particle wavefunction describes the position density for a statistical ensemble of two-particle systems, while the $R$ and $S$ functions encoded in the factorizable two-particle wavefunction represent the \emph{possible} $R$ and $S$ functions that the actual particles actually `have' at time $t$; concurrently, the possible $R$ and $S$ functions for the two-particle system reflect objectively real properties of Nelson's ontic ether, insofar as $R_{A1}$ ($R_{B2}$) and $R_{C1}$ ($R_{D2}$) correspond to (effectively) disjoint regions of the ontic osmotic potential sourced by the ether $U_{A1}$ ($U_{B2}$) and $U_{C1}$ ($U_{D2}$), and insofar as $S_{A1}$ ($S_{B2}$) and $S_{C1}$ ($S_{D2}$) reflect the irrotationality of the ether in regions \emph{A} and \emph{B} and regions $C$ and $D$.
-Thus we've confirmed the properties of the osmotic potential and its relation to the velocity potential that we observed from the solutions of the \emph{N}-particle HJM equations, for the cases of classically interacting and non-interacting distinguishable particles.
+Incidentally, this latter case most clearly illustrates how, from the stochastic mechanics viewpoint, the wave function plays the role of an epistemic variable while also reflecting some of the ontic properties of the physical system: The modulus-square of the factorizable two-particle wave function describes the position density for a statistical ensemble of two-particle systems, while the $R$ and $S$ functions encoded in the factorizable two-particle wave function represent the \emph{possible} $R$ and $S$ functions that the actual particles actually `have' at time $t$; concurrently, the possible $R$ and $S$ functions for the two-particle system reflect objectively real properties of Nelson's ontic ether, insofar as $R_{A1}$ ($R_{B2}$) and $R_{C1}$ ($R_{D2}$) correspond to (effectively) disjoint regions of the ontic osmotic potential sourced by the ether $U_{A1}$ ($U_{B2}$) and $U_{C1}$ ($U_{D2}$), and insofar as $S_{A1}$ ($S_{B2}$) and $S_{C1}$ ($S_{D2}$) reflect the irrotationality of the ether in regions \emph{A} and \emph{B} and regions $C$ and $D$.
+This confirms the properties of the osmotic potential and its relation to the velocity potential that we observed from the solutions of the \emph{N}-particle HJM equations, for the cases of classically interacting and non-interacting distinguishable particles.